erlacla/erlacla/README.md

 I am studying to become a Web Developer and planning to graduate with a bachelor's degree in Applied Technology in December 2023 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> to work from my home in Arizona, USA.

+- 🌟: Developing proficency in RESTful APIs and nodeJS.

-- :telescope: Currently studying cybersecurity.
+- :telescope: Knowlegable in cybersecurity.

 - :seedling: Exploring Python, and building WordPress expertise!